CleverRaven/Cataclysm-DDA/doc/ARMOR_BALANCE_AND_DESIGN.md

 ## Looking Forward
 In the future ideally
-* Warmth will be handled by material + thickness, or at least scaled by armor coverage
+* Warmth will be handled by material + thickness, or at least scaled by armor coverage.
-* Encumbrance will be entirely handled by material, thickness, 1 - 2 descriptive words, sublocation coverage, coverage (using the 5 tenets from above)
+* Encumbrance will be entirely handled by material, thickness, 1 - 2 descriptive words, sublocation coverage, coverage (using the 6 tenets from above).
-* Characters will be able to wear human armor on non human limbs with scaling coverage based on how closely their limbs approximate the sublimbs that the armor normally covers
+* Characters will be able to wear human armor on non human limbs with scaling coverage based on how closely their limbs approximate the sublimbs that the armor normally covers.
-* All old armors will be overhauled to have better and more detailed information
+* All old armors will be overhauled to have better and more detailed information.
+* More material refinement.